Does Social Media Lead to Anxiety in Emerging Adults?

 Vannucci’s team found that higher social media use was significantly associated with greater dispositional anxiety but not recent anxiety impairment.
 In addition, participants who spent more time scrolling were significantly more likely to exhibit symptoms consistent with an anxiety disorder.

-Should We Just Delete Social Media?
+Should You Delete Social Media?

 Before you panic, know that correlation does not equal causation.
 What does this mean?
 It might be easiest to explain through an example: